alexgutscher26/WaitListNow/SECURITY.md

 We regularly publish security updates and advisories.
 To stay informed:

 - Watch our [GitHub repository](https://github.com/alexgutscher26/WaitListNow)
-- Subscribe to our security newsletter at [waitlistnow.com/security](https://waitlistnow.com/security)
 - Follow us on Twitter [@WaitListNow](https://twitter.com/waitlistnow)

 ## Compliance and Certifications